-Although we are well into February, it's not too late to make resolutions in those areas where you want to see improvement.
+Although we are well into [the new year], it's not too late to make resolutions in those areas where you want to see improvement.
 And to help you, I want to give you some ways actually to achieve your financial or personal goals so that you can be among those with resolutions that are still intact at the end of the year.

-Let's assume that one of your resolutions in the area of personal finances is something like this, "I will get out of debt and save more money in 2012."
+Let's assume that one of your resolutions in the area of personal finances is something like this, "I will get out of debt and save more money [this year]."
 That is a good resolution.
 But now you have to get some details in your plan.
-Your next step is to define how much you want to accomplish in each plan category and record them in the form of detailed, measureable goals.
+Your next step is to define how much you want to accomplish in each plan category and record them in the form of detailed, measurable goals.
 Here is an example:

 "I will pay off $8,500 in credit card balances within 12 months so that I can be debt free.

 "I will save $1,500 in an emergency savings account within 12 months so that I no longer have to rely upon my credit cards."